charignon/github-review/README.md

 If you use github entreprise, you can use the `github-review-host` custom variable to configure the endpoint of your github entreprise installation.

+By default `github-review` only fetches the PR title summary and diff.
+You can set `github-review-fetch-top-level-and-review-comments` to `t` to enable fetching top level and review comments.